pmahnke/transitionelement/_posts/2024/2024-09-22-peru_cusco_3_day_3.md

 date: 2024-09-22 12:36:00
 image: "/assets/images/insta/461085745_18464787289047535_3658032631222986201_n_18458832073044392.jpg"
 excerpt: |
-  Today we drove 7 hours to hike at 15k feet at the Ausangate seven lakes walk.
+  Today we drove 7 hours to hike at 15k feet at the Ausangate Seven Lakes walk.
 ---

 |            |           |